 An above-ground pool is one of the most affordable pool styles, touted for its practicality and easy maintenance.
 So, if you’re low on finances and want to create a fun water zone for your family, this is the ideal option.

-For starters, it’s easy to install and does not entail an elaborate procedure, unlike other designs and styles.
-You can choose from a wide variety of layouts and even pick the construction material as per your requirements.
-Furthermore, you can also find above-ground pool options that are portable and include built-in features like jet sprays and lights.
+For starters, unlike other designs and styles, it’s easy to install and does not entail an elaborate procedure.
+You can choose from various layouts and even pick the construction material per your requirements.
+Furthermore, you can also find portable above-ground pool options that include built-in features like jet sprays and lights.

-Besides, digging a pool is a challenge with certain types of lands and rocky areas.
-Therefore, it's a feasible backyard addition if you would rather avoid the whole excavation project.
-Plus, it’s a lot safer, as the entry point is much higher above the ground, which minimizes the risk of falling in.
+Besides, digging a pool is challenging with certain lands and rocky areas.
+Therefore, avoiding the whole excavation project is a feasible backyard addition.
+Plus, it’s much safer, as the entry point is much higher above the ground, minimising the risk of falling in.

-You may add a deck later to enhance the overall look, and it’ll still cost you less compared to other styles.
-Overall, an above-ground pool is a way to go for enjoyable and hassle-free swimming sessions, within a humble budget.
+You may add a deck later to enhance the overall look, and it’ll still cost you less than other styles.
+Overall, an above-ground pool is a way for enjoyable and hassle-free swimming sessions within a modest budget.

 Family Pool Or Recreational Swimming Pool

-A recreational swimming pool is an excellent option if you want to create the perfect water activity zone for your family.
-While it's not mandatory to add all the elements, you can incorporate some exciting features to make things more relaxing and fun.
+A recreational pool is an excellent option to create the perfect water activity zone for your family.
+While adding all the elements is not mandatory, you can incorporate some exciting features to make things more relaxing and fun.

 These pools are much like water parks, only smaller and with fewer people.
 Furthermore, it’s a great hangout option where you can unwind with your family on the weekends.
-As for the features, you may include pool slides, tunnels, caves, and boulders, which will instantly make it more appealing to kids.
+As for the features, you may include pool slides, tunnels, caves, and boulders, instantly making it more appealing to kids.

-So, if you want your little ones to jump and splash around in the summers, we recommend opting for these mini water parks.
-Furthermore, you can also work in a few laps when possible, as they tend to be quite large and spacious.
+So, if you want your little ones to jump and splash around in the summers, we recommend these mini water parks.
+Furthermore, you can also work in a few laps, as they tend to be quite large and spacious.

-As the name suggests, an architectural pool necessarily must have structure and symmetry.
-It’s all about precise lines and layout, that more often than not correspond to the shape of the house.
+As the name suggests, an architectural swimming pool necessarily must have structure and symmetry.
+It’s all about precise lines and layouts that, more often than not correspond to the shape of the house.
 Also, it’s made using the same materials as the house for a neat and cohesive look.

 Besides, these pools are usually designed by an architect, as it involves a lot of planning and sophistication, unlike other less elaborate projects.
-Generally, these pools are built while constructing the house, since it takes into account the plot area, building plan, and other prerequisites.
+Generally, these pools are built while constructing the house since it considers the plot area, building plan, and other prerequisites.

-An indoor pool is exactly what it sounds like — inside an establishment, with a roof on top, and insulated by at least three walls.
+An indoor pool is exactly what it sounds like — inside an establishment with a roof on top and at least three walls insulated.
 This style entails a simple layout and is primarily built for swimming or training around the year, especially in cold climates.

-Infinity pools also have a few other names including, vanishing edge pools, zero edge, negative edge, or infinity edge pools.
+Infinity pools also have some names, including vanishing edge pools, zero edges, negative edge, or infinity edge pools.
 These structures are custom-built, and most importantly, they’re designed to highlight a grand view.

 A lap pool is typically constructed for fitness and health purposes.
 They are usually long (often more than 50 ft) and narrow, allowing swimmers to practice lengthy strides.

-They have a rectangular shape and may include features that contribute to the user’s fitness and agility.
+They have a rectangular shape and may include features contributing to the user’s fitness and agility.

-Natural pools (or swimming ponds, as known as in Europe), is a concept that dates back to the 1980s are self-cleaning water bodies with an unbeatable visual appeal.
+Natural pools (or swimming ponds, as known in Europe) is a concept that dates back to the 1980s are self-cleaning water bodies with an unbeatable visual appeal.
 Long story short, these pools combine a swimming enclosure and water gardens.

 Much like in-ground styles, a natural pool can have an asymmetrical layout, include boulders and waterfalls, or feature a sleek and elegant design.

 Typically, natural pools are lined with reinforced polyethylene or rubber material.
-A separate ‘regeneration’ zone within the pool is equipped with aquatic landscaping, which serves as a cleaning system.
+A separate ‘regeneration’ zone within the pool is equipped with aquatic landscaping, a cleaning system.

-Meanwhile, pumps and skimmers circulate water through the regeneration zone and push it across a wall of rocks, tiles, or loose gravel.
-Furthermore, the bacteria found on the wall acts as a supplementary biological filter.
+Meanwhile, pumps and skimmers circulate water through the regeneration zone, pushing it across a wall of rocks, tiles, or loose gravel.
+Furthermore, the bacteria on the wall act as an additional biological filter.

-Nevertheless, the overall costs depend on factors like landscaping, plant life in and around the pool, and gardening features.
+Nevertheless, the overall costs depend on landscaping, plant life in and around the pool, and gardening features.
 That said, natural pools are the best green alternatives to artificial chlorinated pools.

-These are widely popular in New Zealand and Australia and have now made their way into the US.
-Saltwater is known for its healing properties, and as such, a lot of people prefer salt baths to relieve joint pains and swelling.
+These are widely popular in New Zealand and Australia and have entered the US.
+Saltwater is known for its healing properties, and as such, many people prefer salt baths to relieve joint pains and swelling.

 Therefore, the purpose is more therapeutic rather than recreational.
-Furthermore, it’s not limited to in-ground options only, as you can add a chlorinator to compatible above-ground pools.
+Furthermore, it’s not limited to in-ground options, as you can add a chlorinator to compatible above-ground pools.

-Plunge pools are small, cold-water enclosures that have been used for treatment for thousands of years in China.
+Plunge pools are small, cold-water enclosures used for treatment for thousands of years in China.
 Besides, they were also popular in Ancient Rome.
 Plunge pools are ideal for swimmers and athletes who want to cool off after an intense workout or sauna session.

 These pools are suitable for complete immersion and help you to relax post-training.
-They are known to have therapeutic properties that ease taut muscles and help relieve body stiffness.
+They have therapeutic properties that ease taut muscles and help relieve body stiffness.

-Besides, these structures are very flexible in the sense that the pool can be built separately or as a section of a bigger in-ground pool.
-They may look like a spa, but once you get in, the pool’s depth will reveal otherwise.
+Besides, these structures are very flexible because the pool can be built separately or as a section of a bigger in-ground pool.
+They may look like a spa, but the pool’s depth will reveal otherwise once you get in.

 The term spool is an amalgam of the words spa and pool.
-With the costs of pool construction, several homeowners prefer custom-built spools to a full-size variety.
+With pool construction costs, several homeowners prefer custom-built spools to a full-size variety.
 Furthermore, this design is easier to maintain and operate in the long run.

-That’s all from us about the different types, designs, and styles of pools.
+That’s all about pool types, designs, and styles.

-And we hope you could find a suitable option for your home.
-Nevertheless, if you’re planning on building a pool, we suggest getting in touch with a reliable contractor for an estimate.
+And we hope you can find a suitable option for your home.
+Nevertheless, if you’re planning on building a pool, we suggest contacting a reliable contractor for an estimate.
 After all, the functionality and appearance of the pool also depend on the structure itself.

-You must figure out the area that has to be dedicated to the pool and how much time it’ll take to complete the project.
-If you want an in-ground pool, the excavation process itself will take a few weeks.
+You must figure out the area to be dedicated to the pool and how much time it’ll take to complete the project.
+If you want an in-ground pool, excavation will take a few weeks.

-Other than that, you must also weigh-in the operational costs, as the pool needs to be periodically drained and refilled.
-And you have to carry out monthly inspection and maintenance as well.
+Other than that, it would help if you also weighed in the operational costs, as the pool needs to be periodically drained and refilled.
+And you have to carry out monthly inspections and maintenance as well.

 The scenario is not too different for above-ground options; however, the cost involved is undoubtedly lower.
 On that note, we’d like to take your leave.